 Managed care networks provide a high source of income to healthcare practices, but practices and physicians must meet strict standards in order to maintain their membership.
 These standards typically include:

-- Types of care provided and treatment options
+- Types of care provided and treatment options, and

 If a physician or practice fails to live up to the standards set by the managed care organization, they are likely to be let go, resulting in lost patients, reduced income, and—to make matters worse—deselection from additional networks.